-New students enrolling at the University for the 2017-18 academic year will be able to access the waiver form once you have received your RWU Student ID, which is included in a separate mailing after your deposit has been received.
+New students enrolling at the University for the 2018-19 academic year will be able to access the waiver form once you have received your RWU Student ID, which is sent by email approximately two weeks after your deposit has been received.

 Having problems with your RWU Student ID?
-School of Law students should contact the Office of Student Finance & Records at 401-254-4657.
+Law students should contact the Office of Student Finance & Records at 401-254-4657.

 If you have questions about the University's student health insurance plan enrollment or waiver process, contact University Health Plans at 800-437-6448 or email@example.com.